Univ. of Alabama professor instructs rioters on how to tear down monuments

-A professor at the University of Alabama is receiving backlash on Twitter Monday after she launched a series of tweets instructing protesters about how to successfully pull down monuments, as rioters torched the nation’s capital over the weekend.
+A professor at the University of Alabama Birmingham is receiving backlash on Twitter Monday after she launched a series of tweets instructing protesters about how to successfully pull down monuments, as rioters torched the nation’s capital over the weekend.

 Sarah Parcak, an Egyptologist who specializes in ancient architecture, says she is an expert on obelisks, the shape of the Washington Monument.
 She noted obelisks “might be masquerading as a racist monument.”